Jin Kazama: Main Tekken series

 Jin's first appearance is in Tekken 3, where he is introduced as a teenager "claiming to be Heihachi's grandson" as a result of being Jun Kazama and Kazuya Mishima's child.
-Following her mother's death at the hands of Ogre, Jin trains with Heihachi.
-Jin defeats True Ogre in Heihachi's tournament only to be betrayed and killed by his relative.
-However, Jin is revived when his body mutates into a devil, taking down his grandfather and escapes.
+Following his mother's death at the hands of Ogre, Jin trains with Heihachi.
+Jin defeats True Ogre in Heihachi's tournament only to be betrayed and killed by his grandfather.
+However, Jin is revived when his body mutates into a devil, taking down Heihachi and escaping.
 Tekken 4 explores how Jin has fallen into a pit of self-hatred, despising everything related to the Mishimas.
 Learning a new karate style for two years, Jin enters another tournament to confront Kazuya and Heihachi.
 After his Devil form awakens, Jin tries to kill Heihachi, but spares him after remembering his mother and abandons the area.

 In the events of Tekken 5, Jin seeks to end his curse by fighting the host of the next tournament.
 Following this he defeats his great-grandfather, Jinpachi Mishima, and becomes the new CEO of the Mishima Zaibatsu (三島財閥) special forces.
 Tekken 5 also marks the debut of Devil Jin as a playable character as well as sub-boss who is taking over the human persona.
 If Devil Jin defeats Jinpachi rather than the regular Jin, an alternative ending is featured showing Devil Jin absorbing Jinpachi's powers.
 In the same game, a mini-game focusing on Jin's prologue is featured called Devil Within.
 It features Jin's journey to G Corporation's laboratory where he faces multiple enemies after hearing Jun's voice.

 During Tekken 6 Jin uses the Zaibatsu for world conquest, having started a war against all nations.
 Jin hosts the sixth King of Iron Fist Tournament to rid himself of Kazuya and his enemies.
 In gameplay, just as his devil form served as the Stage 8 sub-boss in Tekken 5, Jin serves as the Stage 8 sub-boss in Tekken 6.
 He is also the main antagonist from Tekken 6s "Scenario Campaign" where Jin is confronted by his half-uncle Lars Alexandersson who is rallying a faction within the Zaibatsu's military to take him down.
 Upon his defeat, Jin explains he has been throwing the world into disarray in an effort to awaken the beast known as Azazel.
 Jin's goal in awakening such a monster is to fight it in a suicidal battle.